joshuaned/comp2000_2025_ass1/README.md

 ## Game outline
-I wanted to do something a little different then whats probably going to be just moving characters and picking up items, so I made a farming game.
+I wanted to do something a little different then the standard expansion, which is probably going to be just moving characters and picking up items, so I made a farming game.

 I turned the given project into a farming game using inheritance, interfaces, and generics.\
 You start with $10 and are able to select crops and place them on their respective tile type.\